tatsuru-lab/favicon-changer/README.md

 ### Changing a Favicon

 1. Navigate to the webpage whose favicon you want to change.
-2. Click the Favicon Changer extension icon in your browser toolbar.
+2. Click the Favicon Control extension icon in your browser toolbar.
 3. In the popup, either:
     *   Click on an emoji to use it as the favicon.
     *   Click the "Upload Image" button and select an image file (e.g., PNG, JPG, ICO) from your computer.